AdityaNG/DriveLLaVA/README.md

 ## Generating Trajectory Tokens

 We quantize the trajectory by fitting a K-Means clustering model on the dataset, which was inspired by TrajNet.
 The quantized index is then maped to an Unicode character by using a lookup into the Model's Dictionary which is saved in `media/vocab.json`.
 This is implemented in `drivellava/trajectory_encoder.py`.
 Following is an example frame from the Trajectory Dataset we put together.
 We have selected Language Tokens that were not used frequently in an attempt to remap them to trajectory tokens.
 We were aware that it is possible to add new tokens to the model's dictionary, we elected to not go down that route for simplicity.
+In order to ensure some diversity in the prompts, we use an LLM to generate various versions of the same prompt with different words as shown in `drivellava/sparse_llava_dataset.py` in the `get_drivellava_prompt(...)` function.

 ```json
 {